doocs/leetcode/solution/2300-2399/2394.Employees With Deductions/README_EN.md

 | employee_id  | int  |
 | needed_hours | int  |
 +--------------+------+
-employee_id is the primary key for this table.
+employee_id is column with unique values for this table.
 Each row contains the id of an employee and the minimum number of hours needed for them to work to get their salary.
 </pre>